 Would you trust this to protect your valuables?

-While website designers don’t care how the site works, hackers do; Hackers will analyze each line of code, looking for bugs and any security vulnerabilities and more security vulnerabilities that can be used to take your website over.
+While the website designers don’t care how the site works, hackers do; Hackers will analyze each line of of the website’s code, looking for bugs and any security vulnerabilities and more security vulnerabilities that can be used to take your website over.

 There are literally hundreds of thousands of open source websites hacked each year.

-In September 2018, Thousands of Wordpress Sites hacked ..
+In July 2022, 1.6 Million Wordpress sites scanned for an exploit ..
 Was your site one of them?